harshv9988/SQL_PRACTICE/Readme.md

 mobile - 9711181457
 I have used HTML CSS JQUERY for frontend , no outside frontend framework.
 For Backend I have used Nodejs , express js and MySQL database.
 Name of the DATABASE I have used is starwisp and all the spellings are matched as per given in the images.

-STEP 1: npm install - to install all the node modules STEP 2: npm start - this will start the application which will then be available on Localhost: 3000;
+ALL the packages are also uplaoded on github (though i suggest to use npm install before start) npm start - this will start the application which will then be available on Localhost: 3000;

 the app contains the functionality of login and logout, for this I have used passport.js and passport local strategy 5 users were added in the database using insert query and around 10-12 rows were present for the uni-detals.
 I have created different routes and controllers for each